-To exit the B-stall the B risers should be released symmetrically and in one smooth, progressive motion.
+To exit the B-stall the B-risers should be released symmetrically and in one smooth, progressive motion.
 The glider will resume normal forward flight without further input.
 Check you have forward flight again before using the brakes.

 If you pull too much B-line the glider may horseshoe and move around a lot.
-If this occurs, slowly release the B risers until the wing stabilises or simply exit the B line stall by immediately releasing the B risers.
+If this occurs, slowly release the B lines until the wing stabilises or simply exit the B line stall by immediately release the B risers.
 Do not attempt to maintain a B line stall that is not stable.

-C Spiral Dives
+Spiral Dives

 If you turn your glider in a series of tightening 360's it will enter a spiral dive.
 This will result in rapid height loss.
-To initiate a spiral, look and lean in to the direction you want to turn, then smoothly pull down on the inside brake.
-The SwiftMAX will first turn almost 360 degrees before it drops into the spiral.
+To initiate a spiral, look and lean in to the direction you want to go, then smoothly pull down on the inside brake.
+The Ultralite 4 will first turn almost 360 degrees before it drops into the spiral.
 Once in the spiral you should re-centre your weight shift and apply a little outside brake to keep the outer wing tip pressured and inflated.

 Safe descent rates of more than 8m/s (1600 ft/min approx.) are possible in a spiral dive, but at these rates the associated high speeds and G-forces can be disorientating.
 Always pay particular attention to your altitude.
-To exit the spiral dive, move your weight shift to the outside whilst smoothly releasing the inside brake.
-As the SwiftMAX decelerates allow it to continue to turn until enough energy is lost to return to level flight without an excessive climb and surge.
+To exit the spiral dive, ensure your weight shift is in a centred position and then smoothly release the inside brake.
+As the Ultralite 4 decelerates allow it to continue to turn until enough energy is lost for it to return to level flight without an excessive climb and surge.